NAKSHTRASAINI/Feerlis-Client-Dashboards/README.md

 ## 🧪 Data Source

 > ⚠️ **Note:** All data used in these dashboards is **arbitrary and simulated**.
-> These visualizations serve as **prototypes** for our upcoming platform, currently under development.
+> These visualizations serve as **prototypes** for client's upcoming platform, currently under development.

 ---